Controlling Pain and Symptoms

 No single drug is good for all types of pain.
 While Hospice of Northwest Ohio's physicians often prescribe narcotics or develop special drug combinations, it is not unusual for them to get great results with something as common as Motrin®.
 The real key is accurate assessment, plus constant monitoring of results.

-Hospice of Northwest Ohio’s physicians and nurses are extremely aggressive in their efforts to make patients comfortable and, if a prescription isn’t working, will change their approach immediately to seek faster, better relief.
-Our on-staff clinical pharmacist – who often works directly with patients to help manage their pain – is available to consult with physicians and staff around the clock, seven days a week.
+Hospice of Northwest Ohio’s physicians and nurses are extremely aggressive in their efforts to make patients comfortable and, if a medication isn’t working, will change their approach immediately to seek faster, better relief.